Beating the system - the cycling commuting section

 As I approached the truck, I had a look over my shoulder and started to move out.
 Suddenly out of nowhere comes a flash of red and white spandex - I saw the other cyclist just in time and barely avoided a collision.
 This guy had decided that silently passing me with about 30cm of clearance on my right would be a good idea just as I was approaching a truck which was straddled across the bike lane.

 So I pursued, hoping for a red light so I could have it out with the guy.
 Surely enough, I got my wish.
 So I ask him, do you know how close I came to hitting you back there?
 And he reassures me, don't worry about it could happen to anyone.
 He thinks this is my fault?
 I start to tell him that he ought to ring his bell as he passes someone like that, and I notice how sublimely stylish and bell-free his handlebar is.
 Now he's saying something about, when you do as much riding as I do ...
-I have a Show me how to do it right moment.
+I have a !!
+BAN ME NOW FOR SWEARING !! moment.
 Me; you need to stop trying to be so cool and get one of these dorky things, ding-ding.

 The moral of the story is, spandex does not = experience.
 I'm doing ~80km a week, solo, in traffic; all wearing shorts and a fluoro singlet - no ballet gear.
 I am almost killed on a daily-weekly basis - excuse me, but riding with a pack of 20 on the weekend (while I'm sure it has its moments) is not the same as fending for yourself on a commute in heavy traffic; so don't bother counting pack riding as traffic experience.